Four-Wheeler's Bible by Jim Allen

 Sheep in a Jeep, by Nancy Shaw & Margot Apple

 Why not something for the kids?
-Sheep in a Jeep is a minor childrens' classic, recommended by educators.
+Sheep in a Jeep, from Nancy Shaw's "Sheep" series, is a minor childrens' classic, recommended by educators.
 Although it's short and simple, it appeals to a wide variety of ages.
 Both the wordplay and the delightful illustrations of a (sort of) CJ-3B ensure that even adults won't tire of repeated readings:

 Uh oh!
 The jeep won't go.
 (30K JPEG)